2016 World Snooker Championship

 The 2016 World Snooker Championship (officially the 2016 Betfred World Snooker Championship) was a professional snooker tournament that took place from 16 April to 2 May 2016 at the Crucible Theatre in Sheffield, England.
 It was the 40th year that the World Snooker Championship had been held at the venue.
-The event was tenth and last event that carries ranking points of the 2015–16 snooker season.
+The event was the tenth and last event that carried ranking points of the 2015–16 snooker season.